 Is there a free Seedance 2.0 API?

-There is not a permanent official free production API contract in the public evidence reviewed on April 20, 2026.
-BytePlus documents an API route with API keys, model activation, resource packs, Free Tokens Only mode for eligible accounts, and pay-as-you-go fallback.
-Free tokens can help with testing, but they are quota-limited.
+There is not a permanent official free production API contract in the public evidence reviewed on July 4, 2026.
+BytePlus documents an API route with API keys, model activation, resource packages, pricing, Free Tokens Only mode for eligible accounts, and pay-as-you-go fallback.
+Free tokens can help with testing when your console grants eligible coverage, but they are quota-limited.

 What are the current Seedance 2.0 API model IDs?

-BytePlus ModelArk's Seedance 2.0 API tutorial lists dreamina-seedance-2-0-260128 and dreamina-seedance-2-0-fast-260128 as current model IDs in the documented route.
+BytePlus ModelArk's Seedance 2.0 API tutorial lists dreamina-seedance-2-0-260128, dreamina-seedance-2-0-fast-260128, and dreamina-seedance-2-0-mini-260615 as current model IDs in the documented route.
 Confirm the IDs inside your own ModelArk console before production use because model availability and naming can change.

 Are "unlimited Seedance 2.0" plans real?

-Some paid plans use Unlimited wording, and Runway's pricing page has a paid Unlimited tier with relaxed-rate Explore mode.
+Some paid or provider pages use unlimited-style wording, and Runway documents Seedance 2.0 access through Standard or higher with Explore Mode and Credits Mode constraints.
 That is not unlimited-free access.
-A trustworthy unlimited claim must name the route owner, renewal rule, model coverage, queue behavior, and paid/free boundary.
+A trustworthy unlimited claim must name the route owner, renewal rule, model coverage, queue behavior, resolution/mode boundary, and paid/free boundary.

 What is the cheapest safe way to test Seedance 2.0?